Self-Esteem vs Self-Compassion

-And then, their manufactured world of positivity became a nightmare, as they began to see through the parental and cultural veils which told them that all of them were beautiful, and all of them were smart, and that all of them were perfect exactly as they were; they realized that each quality existed in comparison, and that everyone couldn’t possess all of them all of the time: specialness is only special when compared to something which isn’t so.
-And, subsequently, the self-esteem movement came crashing down, with some parents re-directing their praise toward achievements rather than inheritance, teaching their children that they could feel good about themselves if they were high achievers, which was possible through dedicated and sustained effort.
-And, eventually, competition resumed and low self-worth predominated once again; for when there’s success, there’s failure, and when there’s failure, there’s self-loathing, at least when failure is linked to self-worth.
+Subsequently, the self-esteem movement came crashing down, with some parents re-directing their praise toward achievements rather than inheritance, teaching their children that they could feel good about themselves if they were high achievers, which was possible through dedicated and sustained effort.
+Eventually, competition resumed and low self-worth predominated once again.
+For when there’s success, there’s failure, and when there’s failure, there’s self-loathing, at least when failure is linked to self worth through self-labeling. (e.g. I am a failure because I have failed.)

 One of the most difficult aspects of my work is dealing with patients who set high bars for themselves, their actions, and their achievements, those who expect the impossible, while denying the actual: their circumstances.
-Beauty, intellect, success, and respect are qualities desired by a great many but only achieved by too few; they’re traits that can be, and often are, even denied when possessed.
-So, the question we should be asking ourselves isn’t, “How do I attain this or that standard?
-But, “How can I renounce it?”
-And, although antithetical to our ingrained values, antithesis is what’s needed, as only antithesis could save us.
+Beauty, intellect, and success are qualities desired by many but only achieved by a few.
+(And not consistently so, as candid celebrity photos can attest.)
+They’re traits that can even be, and often are, denied when possessed.
+So, the question we should be asking ourselves isn’t, “How do I attain this or that standard to feel good about myself?
+But, “How can I love myself despite it?”
+Although antithetical to our ingrained value of obsessive personal progress, antithesis is what’s needed.
+As, only antithesis could save us.